Chapter 6: Child Maltreatment

 You’ll work in close contact with a variety of young children and their families.
 It’s important you know and understand signs which indicate a child has been maltreated.
 Maltreatment can happen in a child’s home, or in the larger community.
 Offering a program that models respect toward all people is the first step in supporting all children in your care.

 Families come from a range of values, experiences and beliefs in child-rearing which may be different than your own.
 It’s important to form relationships with families to better understand their ways of being with their children.
 These interactions may cause you to be angry or emotional.
-These feelings are based on your own image of the child or your own personal experiences with maltreatment.
+These feelings are based on your image of the child or your own experiences with maltreatment.
 Ensure you have self-care strategies in place if you feel this way.

 United Nations Convention on the Rights of the Child

 The United Nations Convention on the Rights of the Child (UNCRC) is a global human rights treaty that outlines a full list of rights afforded to all children, up to the age of 18 (Government of Canada, 2021).
 It was adopted by the UN on November 20th, 1989.
-Prior to the UNCRC, there had been a desire to create a Declaration on the rights of children, but the majority of the international community wanted a “comprehensive statement on children’s rights which would be binding under international law” (United Nations, 2023).
+Before the UNCRC, there had been a desire to create a Declaration on the rights of children, but the majority of the international community wanted a “comprehensive statement on children’s rights which would be binding under international law” (United Nations, 2023).

 The UNCRC is unique in that all but one State (country) has ratified it (agreed to follow)- making it unprecedented in the field of human rights (UN, 2023).
 The Canadian government signed the convention on November 20th, 1991, committing to the protection and promotion of these rights.
 November 20th is now known as National Child Day in Canada.